oldblackcrow/Main-Tricorder-Clue/README.md

 3. Integrates the Moiré animated GIF, 9 internal sensors, the **MLX90640**, and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express).
 4. Integrates the Moiré animated GIF, 9 internal sensors, the **MLX90640** (interpolated), and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express), and button beeps.
 5. Moiré animated GIF is NO LONGER NEEDED!
    Mode0 - Moiré is now functional by connecting it to the magnetometer!
+Check out my video that shows this - https://youtu.be/L1sdvRsTv_E
    Mode1 - Light meter displayed in LUX
    Mode2 - Lambda is the same EXCEPT the white LED now only comes on when about a CM away from the sensor... so it doesn't blind you every time you go to that screen!
    Mode3 - dB meter is now nicer looking with a Sensor Sweep/Radar looking screen.
 Red dots appear as sound is detected with a circular "grid" that shows dB